GREEB/twitch-video-downloader/README.md

 ## Fork changes

-Added `fragment-downloaded` event & deleted broken chat download
+- Added `fragment-downloaded` event & deleted broken chat download
+- Added array that can be passed to download to filter fragments we already have

 ## Installation